maxalmonte14/phpcollections/README.md

 ## Features

-- Different types of collections like Dictionariy, Stack and GenericList.
+- Different types of collections like Dictionary, Stack and GenericList.
 - Simple API.
 - Lightweight, no extra packages needed.